 The elements of the process can be described as:

 - Assessable income is the income on which tax is assessed or levied.
 If you are an Australian resident for tax purposes, it includes income you have earned anywhere in the world.
-It includes ‘ordinary income’ (i.e. amounts that courts have determined to be income), and ‘Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. income’ (i.e. amounts that are specifically included in assessable income by the Acts).
-Common types of assessable income include salary and wages, The end of something.
-Contracts terminate when the parties have done what they agreed.
-A contract can also be terminated without being completed, for example if one party breaks the contract, or it is impossible to carry out. payments from employment, dividends, interest and rent received, and net capital gains derived during the year.
+It includes ‘ordinary income’ (i.e. amounts that courts have determined to be income), and ‘statutory income’ (i.e. amounts that are specifically included in assessable income by the Acts).
+Common types of assessable income include salary and wages, termination payments from employment, dividends, interest and rent received, and net capital gains derived during the year.

 - Allowable deductions are amounts spent to earn an assessable income – other than amounts that are capital, or private and domestic (e.g. clothing, child care and the cost of getting to and from work are private and domestic expenses, and cannot be deducted).

 - Marginal tax rate is the tax rate that applies to your level of taxable income.
 The greater the amount you earn, the more tax you pay; not only because you have received more dollars, but because higher incomes attract higher tax rates.
 Changes to the marginal tax rates were introduced by the federal government in their 2020–2021 budget.
-A comparison between the marginal tax rates for the 2019–2020 financial year, and those to take effect from 1 July 2020 and from 1 July 2024 are shown in the table over the page.
+A comparison between the marginal tax rates for the 2020–2021 financial year, and those to take effect from 1 July 2020 and from 1 July 2024 are shown in the table below.

 - Rebates or tax offsets are direct reductions in the tax you must pay.
-It includes dependants rebates, the Family Tax Benefit, childcare tax offset, private health insurance rebate, low income rebate, senior Australians tax offset, medical expenses rebate, and franking credits attached to dividends received.
+These include rebates for dependents, the Family Tax Benefit, childcare tax offset, private health insurance rebate, low-income rebate, the tax offset for senior Australians, medical expenses rebate, and franking credits attached to dividends received.